ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The use of procedure pairs like [alloc()] and [dealloc()] is common practice in low level programming languages like C, but it is inconvenient and dangerous: We can forget to call [dealloc()] and waste resources, or we may even deallocate memory blocks, but still use it by our [pointers].
+The use of procedure pairs like `alloc()` and `dealloc()` is common practice in low level programming languages like C, but it is inconvenient and dangerous: We can forget to call `dealloc()` and waste resources, or we may even deallocate memory blocks, but still use it by our `pointers`.
 The latter would at some point in time crash our program, as we would use memory blocks which are already released and may be used for other variables --- from our own program or from other programs.
-Note that in the source code above, there is only one single [dealloc()] call.
-The reason for that is, that we only allocated one single memory block in one single [create()] call, [ip2] is only one more [pointer] that points to that block.
+Note that in the source code above, there is only one single `dealloc()` call.
+The reason for that is, that we only allocated one single memory block in one single `create()` call, `ip2` is only one more `pointer` that points to that block.
-If we had used an additional [dealloc(ip2)] call, then that would be a so-called double free error.
+If we had used an additional `dealloc(ip2)` call, then that would be a so-called double free error.

-As you see, using [pointers] is inconvenient and dangerous.
+As you see, using `pointers` is inconvenient and dangerous.
 But still there are situations where plain value type variables do not suffice.
-The solution of many higher level programming languages to this problem is a [Garbage-Collector] (GC).
+The solution of many higher level programming languages to this problem is a `Garbage-Collector` (GC).
 The GC does the dangerous and inconvenient task of deallocating unused memory blocks for us automatically.

-To distinct the GC managed \"pointers\" cleanly from the manually managed ones, we call them in Nim [references], in some other languages they are called traced [pointers].
-References are always typed like [ptr], there is no equivalent to the untyped [pointer] type for references.
+To distinct the GC managed "pointers" cleanly from the manually managed ones, we call them in Nim `references`, in some other languages they are called traced `pointers`.
+References are always typed like `ptr`, there is no equivalent to the untyped `pointer` type for references.